LanzSalviejo/Online-Recruiting-System/online-recruiting-system/README.md

 npm install
 ```

-3. Configure environment variables by editing the `.env` file or creating one in the server folder:
+3. Configure environment variables by creating a `.env` file in the server folder:

 ```
 # Server Configuration